 The benefits of face lathering are you don’t need to buy a shaving bowl.
 When you face lather you are naturally exfoliating your skin.
 I personally prefer face lathering over bowl lathering.

 Getting into the world of wet shaving will require mastering the skill of lathering shave soap.
-Weather you decide to face lather or bowl lather is totally up to you.
+Wether you decide to face lather or bowl lather is totally up to you.
 I would recommend starting with face lathering, which will save you a few bucks and provide just as good of a shave as a bowl.

 Good luck on your wet shaving journey.
 Feel free to contact Sir Hare with any questions